 The most recent performances of Transplanted including DW’s piece Lukkaminnie’s Oo took place in Gairloch and Inverness on 18 & 19 February.

 There is now a complete draft of Act I of The Garden of the Sun in full score.

 “This opera is being written without commission and (as yet) has no scheduled performance.
 However, I’m due to be 75 next February (2016) and felt that this might well be the last such substantial piece I should expect to write, so I’d better just get on with things.”
 David Ward

 DW finally began the full score of his planned opera The Garden of the Sun to a libretto by Kevin Ireland freely derived from The Epic of Gilgamesh.
-At this stage the project is tentative.
-More information about the piece and a PDF of the provisional libretto (likely to be rearranged during composition) can be viewed by scrolling well down this page and clicking on the relevant image.

 The provisional full score of Scene 1 of this opera is now written.
 During the course of composing the music, the libretto of the scene has been substantially rearranged.
 It has also been decided that the only dancer in the opera should be the one depicting the snake who sloughs her skin.
 Elsewhere, projections of ancient Sumerian carvings might accompany the retrospective narratives (dominated by the chorus) that intersperse the central drama.

 Act II Scene 2 was drafted in full score.